Find and resolve load balancer and other JDE application issues

 ERP Suites Clarity: application management feature

 When a system goes down, you need to find the culprit and get the business back up ASAP.
 Clarity scans all the usual suspects saving you precious time.
-The “Most Recent Utilization” section under Application Management provides high-level intelligence on your enterprise application at a glance.
+The Most Recent Utilization section under Application Management provides high-level intelligence on your enterprise application at a glance.

 Next, survey the pie charts for hidden clues.
-Hover over the sections of the “Web Users by HTML Server” chart to reveal a breakdown of the total users.
+Hover over the Web Users by HTML Server sections to reveal a breakdown of the total users.
 These numbers might point to load balancer issues.
-Is it distributing users properly?
+Is the server distributing users properly?
 Did you forget to add one of the web servers back into the load balancer after weekend maintenance?
 If you don’t see any users logged in, there could be a problem with one of your web servers.

-The “Running Call Object Kernels by Server” chart informs on how many call object kernels are running.
+The Running Call Object Kernels by Server chart informs on how many call object kernels are running.
 Based on this number, you can deduce which is the logic server among other enterprise servers.
-If your logic server is running below normal capacity with call object kernels, your system may need to be investigated.
+If your logic server is running below normal capacity, you should investigate your system.